discordjs/guide/guide/command-handling/adding-features.md

 const commandFolders = fs.readdirSync('./commands');
 ```

-We used the `fs` module again to get the names of all sub-folders inside the `commands` folder in an array.
+You used the `fs` module again to get the names of all sub-folders inside the `commands` folder in an array.
 If you `console.log()` the `commandFolders` it will print this: `[ 'fun', 'moderation', 'utility' ]` in your terminal.

-As you can see, now we have three sub-folders instead of just one `commands` folder.
+As you can see, now you have three sub-folders instead of just one `commands` folder.
 The logic remains the same.
-You have to do the same thing you did earlier to load files from the `commands` folder, but now you have to do it for each sub-folders inside it.
-This is how the code for that looks like:
+You have to do the same thing you did earlier to load files from the `commands` folder, but now you have to do it for each of the sub-folders inside it.
+This is what the code for that looks like:

 ```js
 commandFolders.forEach(folder => {